 All applicants, including

-youth ages 12-17, must purchase a qualifying license prior to applying for the big game primary draws or new secondary draws.
+youth ages 12-17, must purchase a qualifying license prior to applying for the big game primary draw or secondary draw.

 Who must buy a qualifying license?

-Anyone who wishes to apply for the big game primary draws (including youth hunters).
+Anyone who wishes to apply for the big game primary draw (including youth hunters).

-Anyone who wishes to apply for the big game secondary draws (including youth hunters).
+Anyone who wishes to apply for the big game secondary draw (including youth hunters).

 Applicants must purchase a qualifying license even if applying for a preference point as a first choice option.